Hellr1c/capstone-cxd-flask/README.md

 Once loaded, upload an image.
 Processing time will depend on your machine.

 **To test, please use the following classes:** banana, apple, sandwich, orange, broccoli, carrot, hotdog, pizza, donut, cake.

+## How to use

+Upload an image by clicking the button `Upload file`, then wait for a few moments.
+Once the message disappear, and the image still won't load, please click (or double click) the canvas to force refresh.
+Click `Enable zoom (experimental)` to enable zoom and pan functionality.
+Use mouse to move and mouse wheel to zoom.